Calico-Care/Calico/supabase/functions/auth.md

 The shared helper function `authenticateStaff(sessionJwt)` in `supabase/functions/_shared/auth.ts` verifies a Stytch B2B staff session and synchronizes Calico's database state.
 It is designed to be called by edge functions or other server-side code that needs to authenticate staff users (org admins and clinicians) and synchronize their state with the database.

+The same file also exports the `isStytchAuthError(error: Error): boolean` utility function, which detects Stytch API authentication errors by checking error messages for common authentication-related error patterns (invalid_session, unauthorized_credentials, session_not_found, etc.).
+This utility is used by both `auth-verify-staff` and `auth-verify-consumer` to consistently handle Stytch authentication errors and return appropriate HTTP status codes.

 ## Responsibilities

 - **Session verification** – Calls `stytchB2B.authenticateSession` with the provided JWT and validates that a member, session, and organization were returned.